Berkeley's Algorithm

 Berkeley's Algorithm is a distributed algorithm for computing the correct time in a network of computers.
 The algorithm is designed to work in a network where clocks may be running at slightly different rates, and some computers may experience intermittent communication failures.

-The basic idea behind Berkeley's Algorithm is that each computer in the network periodically sends its local time to a designated "master" computer, which then computes the correct time for the network based on the received timestamps.
-The master computer then sends the correct time back to all the computers in the network, and each computer sets its clock to the received time.
+The basic idea behind Berkeley's Algorithm is that each computer in the network periodically sends its local time to a designated master computer, which then computes the correct time for the network based on the received timestamps.
+The master computer then sends the correct time back to all the computers in the network, and each computer adjusts its clock to synchronize with the computed time.

 • Each computer starts with its own local time, and periodically sends its time to the master computer.